vmware/harbor-boshrelease/README.md

 [Download](https://bosh.io/docs/cli-v2.html#install) the binary for your platform and place it on your **PATH**.

 ### Create BOSH env
-Here we just provide the command for vCenter/vSphere, for other IaaS platform, please refer [BSOH](https://bosh.io/docs/init.html).
+Here we just provide the command for vCenter/vSphere, for other IaaS platform, please refer to [BOSH doc](https://bosh.io/docs/init.html).
 ```
 # Create directory to keep state
 $ mkdir bosh-1 && cd bosh-1